Last updated on October 28, 2025

 You have to evaluate these key points to confirm your eligibility.

-In case of work permit
+In case of a work permit

 If you have a work permit, then you have to consider these things: